Caring for Mental Health in Tourism Workplaces

 The Mental Health Commission of Canada provides this graph summarizing the mental health continuum model and corresponding actions to take.

 It’s OK not to be OK.
-The Government of Canada wisely asserts that fear, stress, and worry are normal in a crisis.
-You might feel like you’re no longer in control of things.
 It’s normal to feel sad, stressed, confused, scared, or worried.
+Issues and concerns at work, at home, and in society add up.
 People react in different ways.
 Some common feelings include:

 Find a way to cope that works for you.
-You may want to get out and run no matter what the weather or try simple stretches in the comfort of your home.
-You may want to chat on the phone for hours or find five minutes of peace and quiet in a crowded house.
-Below is some overarching advice to help guide healthy strategies:
+You may want to hit the gym or take a nap.
+You may want to chat with a friend for hours or find ten minutes of peace and quiet.
+Below is some general advice to help guide healthy strategies:

-- Stay socially connected, whether it’s video chat, social media, or even snail mail
+- Stay socially connected, whether it’s in person, video chat, social media, or even snail mail

 - Practise mindfulness, from simple deep breaths to a guided meditation routine